163rd Infantry Brigade: First World War

 The division was mobilised on 5 August 1914, the day after Britain declared war on Germany.
 On 20 August the entire division moved to Chelmsford, Bury St Edmunds and Norwich.
 The division spent the next few months on home service and coastal defence and started training in preparation to eventually go overseas.

+Men of the Sandringham Company, 1/5th Battalion, Norfolk Regiment, in tropical uniform, 1915.

 In May 1915 the East Anglian Division was numbered as the 54th (East Anglian) Division and all the brigades in the division were also numbered—the Norfolk and Suffolk Brigade became 163rd (Norfolk and Suffolk) Brigade.
 As happened in all Territorial Force divisions, the battalions were also numbered and adopted the '1/' prefix (1/4th Suffolks), to distinguish them from their 2nd Line units which were being formed.
 The 2nd Line were initially intended to act as a draft-finding reserve for the 1st Line.
 They were the 208th (2/1st Norfolk and Suffolk) Brigade, 69th (2nd East Anglian) Division.
 In November 1914 the 1/4th Battalion, Suffolk Regiment was transferred to the 3rd (Lahore) Division of the British Indian Army and were replaced in the brigade by the 1/8th (Isle of Wight Rifles) Battalion, Hampshire Regiment, which was previously unattached to a field formation.